-The activities and facilities related to the storage and transport of petroleum products, including local production, except with regard to the attribution of rights for petroleum operations under the terms of the applicable legislations in the geographical areas covered by such rights, are set out under the Rules on Import, Export, Distribution, Storage and Transport of Petroleum Products.
+The activities and facilities related to the storage and transport of petroleum products, including local production, except with regard to the attribution of rights for petroleum operations under the terms of the applicable legislations in the geographical areas covered by such rights, are set out under the Rules on Production, Import, Receipt, Handling, Transport, Distribution, Trade, Export ad Reexport of Petroleum Products.

-Downstream licences are granted upon application to the competent authority by the interested party and the application for a storage licence must include a description of the prices and tariffs for each service being rendered at the relevant facilities.
-Entities holding storage licences have an obligation to receive, dispatch, handle, store, mix or conduct - without discrimination and in acceptable commercial terms - a third party's fuel-related products in their facilities, as long as they have enough technical capacity, and provided that the products are technically compatible.
+Downstream licenses are granted upon application to the competent authority by the interested party and the application for a storage license must include a description of the prices and tariffs for each service being rendered at the relevant facilities.
+Entities holding storage licenses have an obligation to receive, dispatch, handle, store, mix or conduct - without discrimination and in acceptable commercial terms - a third party's fuel-related products in their facilities, as long as they have enough technical capacity, and provided that the products are technically compatible.
 This access for third parties is subject to a payment, based on the industry standards.
 The transfer of oil products between facilities, including by tank vehicles, is to take place in strict compliance with the applicable health, safety and environmental rules.

-The construction of storage facilities will develop throughout the following years, as a result of the implementation of the projects of exploration of natural gas in the Rovuma Basin, in the North of Mozambique.
+The construction of storage facilities will develop further throughout the following years, as a result of the implementation of the projects of exploration of natural gas in the Rovuma Basin, in the North of Mozambique.